bpoje/checkmk-rest/README.md

 # Docker for work with Check MK
 Author: Blaž Poje

-Description: A docker that uses REST API (in Python) to connect to remote Check MK server an perform operations.
+Description: A docker that uses Python & REST API to connect to remote Check MK server an perform operations.

 Prebuild images are available on [Docker Hub](https://hub.docker.com/r/bpoje/checkmk-rest/tags).